Nirav D. Shah

 Nirav Dinesh Shah (born 1977) is an American epidemiologist, economist, attorney, and politician.

-He worked as an economist and epidemiologist at the Cambodian Ministry of Health.
-Shah was appointed as the director of the Illinois Department of Public Health in 2015 and served in that role until 2019.
-He served as the director of the Maine Center for Disease Control and Prevention from 2019 to 2023, leading the state through the COVID-19 pandemic.
-In January 2023, he was appointed as the principal deputy director of the U.S. Centers for Disease Control and Prevention and he assumed that position in March 2023.
-Following the resignation of Rochelle Walensky, Shah served as the acting director of the U.S. Centers for Disease Control and Prevention in July 2023 until Mandy Cohen assumed office.
-Shah resigned the position in February 2025.
-In March of 2025, Shah accepted an appointment to the faculty of Colby College in Waterville, Maine, to teach courses in public health, epidemics and crisis communication.
+Shah worked as an economist and epidemiologist at the Cambodian Ministry of Health.
+He served as the director of the Illinois Department of Public Health from 2015 until 2019.
+During that time, Shah's handling of a Legionnaires' disease outbreak in which 13 people died was heavily criticized, with both Illinois senators calling for his resignation.
+He served as the director of the Maine Center for Disease Control and Prevention from 2019 to 2023, during the COVID-19 pandemic.
+He was the principal deputy director of the U.S. Centers for Disease Control and Prevention from 2023 until 2025.
+In 2025, Shah began to teach courses at Colby College in Waterville, Maine, in public health, public policy, epidemics, and crisis communication.

-He is currently running for Governor of Maine in the 2026 election as a Democrat.
+He ran for governor of Maine in the 2026 election as a Democrat but lost in the primary.
+After 2026 U.S. Senate nominee Graham Platner withdrew his candidacy, Shah launched a campaign for the U.S. Senate, but withdrew in favor of Troy Jackson after Jackson won a majority of convention delegates.

 Early life and education

-Shah was born in 1977 in Wisconsin to Indian immigrants and grew up in Wisconsin.
-He attended the University of Louisville, where he majored in psychology and biology, receiving a Bachelor of Science in 1999.
+Shah was born in 1977 in Wisconsin to Dinesh and Shaila Shah, Indian immigrants from Gujarat.
+He grew up in Medford, Wisconsin.

+He then moved to Mayfield, Kentucky, when he was in junior high school.
+He graduated valedictorian at Mayfield High School in Mayfield, Kentucky, in 1995.
+He attended the University of Chicago.

-After college, Shah studied economics at Oxford and enrolled in medical school at the University of Chicago in 2000.
-Shah completed his J.D. degree in 2007 and his Doctor of Medicine in 2008, both from the University of Chicago, and was a recipient of The Paul & Daisy Soros Fellowships for New Americans.
+Shah then studied economics at Oxford.
+Afterwards, he enrolled in medical school at the University of Chicago in 2000.
+Shah completed his J.D. degree in 2007 and his M.D. in 2008, both from the University of Chicago, and was a recipient of the Paul & Daisy Soros Fellowships for New Americans.